project-koku/nise/README.md

     git clone https://github.com/project-koku/nise

 Developing inside a virtual environment is recommended.
-A Pipfile is provided.
-Pipenv is recommended for combining virtual environment (virtualenv) and dependency management (pip).
-To install pipenv, use pip

-    pip3 install pipenv

-Then project dependencies and a virtual environment can be created using

-    pipenv install --dev

-To activate the virtual environment run

-    pipenv shell
+This project utilizes [uv](https://docs.astral.sh/uv/getting-started/).
+By default, `uv` creates a virtual env and installs the project in editable-mode.
+To run `nise` using the virtual env, use `uv`:

+    uv run nise -h

 To build the command line tool run

-    python setup.py install
+    uv build

 For generating sample data for developing or testing Koku, please refer to [Ingesting Nise data with Koku](docs/working_with_masu.md).